shopware5/shopware/UPGRADE-5.3.md

 * Changed the inline script for the statistics update to vanilla JavaScript
 * Changed template file `themes/Frontend/Bare/frontend/detail/index.tpl` to split it into separated files
 * Changed the `linkDetails` property of the `sArticle` template variable.
 The URL also contains now the order number of the product
+* Changed the product selection to variant selection in `Shopware.apps.Emotion.view.components.BannerMapping`

 ### Removals